-In enabling trade, even within virtual spaces, they also create a new market for real-world artists to digitise (while simultaneously monetising) their creations.
-For many these two avenues of recognition, access, control and dissemination of artworks makes NFT’s the next best thing since Sir Tim Berners-Lee invented the World Wide Web (www) and made it available in the public domain, with an open license.
+In enabling trade within virtual spaces, they create a new market for real-world artists to digitise and monetise their creations.
+For many, these two avenues of recognition, access, control and dissemination of artworks makes NFT’s the next best thing since Sir Tim Berners-Lee invented the World Wide Web (www) and made it available in the public domain, with an open license.
 Granted NFT’s are commodities as well as holders of value.
 However, the technology – blockchain, provides fertile ground for innovation at best and fraud at worst.

 NFTs – Value or Fraud, especially in Art

-When discussing NFTs in art, we must always begin with digital art – a medium that has always been seen as ‘upcoming’, ‘less than’, ‘not real art’, and hence ‘of no real value’.
-One of the major reasons it has not been considered a popular art form is the issue of ownership surrounding the digital medium.
+When discussing NFTs in art, we must always begin with digital art.
+A medium that has always been seen as ‘upcoming’, ‘less than’, ‘not real art’, and hence ‘of no real value’.
+A crucial reason it has not been considered a popular art form is the issue of ownership.
 An artist may slog away for months and create the most beautiful and meaningful work on her computer.
 But, how does she sell it?
 How does she ensure her work is protected, and not replicated without consent?
 How does she convince a potential buyer that this is her real, authentic work?
 NFTs promise to resolve these issues.

 Companies such as Ethereum, Opensea etc. use blockchain technology and cryptocurrency, and have been early movers and enablers of this new frontier and art.
 Adopting the technologies between 2008-2020, they now position themselves as NFT warriors and advocates.